 First, start with the basics.
 How well do you fare balancing on one leg?
 Could you hold that position forever, or do you feel like you'll topple over immediately?
+Does that change if you're standing on carpet or a hard floor?
+How do your left and right legs compare?
 Once you have a sense of your balance baseline, you can work on strengthening the core and lower-body muscles that play a role in your stability.

-From lunges to speed skaters and even a homemade obstacle course, there are a variety of exercises you can do at home or anywhere else you have the time and space.
+From lunges to speed skaters and even a homemade obstacle course, there are a variety of easy exercises you can do at home or anywhere else you have the time and space.
 Or if you've identified a particular area of weakness, you can try incorporating strengthening moves specifically for your feet and ankles, knees or hips.
-Check out the list of balance exercises below and start adding some (or all!) of them into your daily routine.
+Check out the list of balance exercises below and start adding some to your daily routine.

-Here's everything you need to know about balance exercises.
+Here's everything you need to know about basic balance exercises.

 Once you've mastered the basics of body-weight balance training, you may want to start incorporating some equipment into the mix.
 The BOSU ball (aka balance trainer) — you know, that half-flat, half-stability-ball-looking thing at your gym — is a great place to start.